Flo-Slv/Flo-Slv/README.md

 ### Hi there 👋
 My name is Flo and I'm from France.

-I'm a web developer in React JS, GraphQL and Node.js.
+I'm a web developer in JavaScript, React JS, GraphQL and Node.js.

-I am currently learning Lua which is a super language to make Neovim plugins !
+I am currently learning TypeScript thanks to <a href="www.executeprogram.com" target="_blank">www.executeprogram.com</a>.

-I also learning Rust 1 to 2h a day on stream !
+And I am also learning Rust 1h a day on live stream on Twitch !

+I love Lua which is a super language to make Neovim plugins !  ❣

 So, yes, I'm a Neovim user with an <i><a href="https://m.media-amazon.com/images/I/818T--WBwvL._AC_SL1500_.jpg" target="_blank">Advantage2 Kinesis</a></i> keyboard.